Antecedent site:

 A citizen review of our Select Board – one instance

 'Sunshine' in the process makes our democracy sparkle!
-The appointment of a committee, in August, key elements in that process, were conducted without beneficial light shining in.
+For the appointment of a committee, in August, key elements in that process, were conducted without beneficial light shining in.
 With resulting failure.
 As this page for 2021 tells.

 We can do better.
-For better outcomes going down our road.
+For more salutary outcomes going down our road.

 2018